Last Updated on September 9, 2021

 Alcoholism is on the rise.
-In fact, alcoholism rose by a startling 49 percent during the first decade of the 2000s.
+In fact, it rose by a startling 49 percent during the first decade of the 2000s.
 One in eight American adults now meets the diagnostic criteria for alcohol use disorder, or AUD.
-Luckily, there are many science-based options to help people their relationship with alcohol—including the medication topiramate.
+Luckily, there are many science-based options to help people change their relationship with alcohol—including the medication topiramate.

 Does Topiramate Reduce Alcohol Consumption?

-The FDA approved topiramate to prevent migraines and treat epilepsy, but doctors also use it “off-label” to reduce alcohol consumption.
+The FDA originally approved topiramate to prevent migraines and treat epilepsy, but doctors also use it “off-label” to reduce alcohol consumption.
 For more than a decade, research has shown that it can significantly reduce heavy drinking.
 Plus, you can still drink while taking it.

 Topiramate has been shown to reduce alcohol cravings, as well as symptoms of anxiety and depression.
-In one key study, low doses were shown to support those going through alcohol withdrawal.
+In one key study3, low doses were shown to support those going through alcohol withdrawal.
 It also helped participants abstain from drinking during the first 16-week detoxification period.

 How Does It Work?